nicinabox/qmk-cli/README.md

 # qmk-cli

-A thin wrapper around QMK's `make` to make common tasks easier. **This is a proof of concept and should be considered unstable.**
+A wrapper around QMK's `make` to make common tasks easier. **This is a proof of concept and should be considered unstable.**

 ## Why use this?